herbertkb/CMSC355_Services/README.txt

-README - Calling Executable Programs
+README - Sockets
 ///////////////////////////////////////////////////////////////////////////////

-Version:	0.2
+Version:	0.3
 Author:		Keith Herbert
-Date:		26 May 2014
+Date:		11 June 2014

 Description:
-Translate is an interactive console prompt that takes a word from the user and returns its translation.
-It requires a translation file as a command-line argument and may have an audit file specified to log its output.
+Translate is an interactive console client application that takes a word from the user, forwards the word to an external Dictionary server and returns the translation from the Dictionary server to the user.
+The IP address and port of the Dictionary server must be specified on start up.

-Dictionary is a program used by Translate to process the translation file and lookup the translation for each word supplied by the user.
+If specified, it can log all input, output, and server communication to an external file.

+Dictionary is a server application which accepts connections from the Translate client.
+When given a query word, it looks up its translation and returns the translation to the client.
+The port Dictionary listens to and a list of words and their translations must be provided on startup.
+If specified, it can log all input, output, and client communications to an external file.

 A separate file containing the words to look up and their translations must be provided.
 This file must have each word and its translation together on a single line, separated by a tab.

 ///////////////////////////////////////////////////////////////////////////////

 Usage

-Translate.jar and Dictionary.jar must be in same directory.

-> java -jar Translate.jar wordlist.txt
-Enter a word to translate or !!! to quit: boy мальчик
-Enter a word to translate or !!! to quit: girl девушка
-Enter a word to translate or !!! to quit: fnord
-FNORD not found in dictionary.
-Enter a word to translate or !!! to quit: !!!

->
->java -jar Dictionary.jar boy wordlist.txt
-мальчик

->java -jar Dictionary.jar fnord wordlist.txt
-FNORD not found in dictionary.

->

 ///////////////////////////////////////////////////////////////////////////////

 Compilation Instructions

-From CEP directory containing Translate and Dictionary directories, each containing the java source files and the jar manifest file:
+From a directory containing Translate and Dictionary directories, each containing the java source files and the jar manifest file:

-CEP>javac Translate\Translate.java
+>javac Translate\Translate.java
-CEP>javac Dictionary\Dictionary.java
+>javac Dictionary\Dictionary.java
-CEP>jar vmcf Translate\MANIFEST.MF Translate.jar Translate\Translate.class
+>jar vmcf Translate\MANIFEST.MF Translate.jar Translate\Translate.class
-CEP>jar vmcf Dictionary\MANIFEST.MF Dictionary.jar Dictionary\Dictionary.class
+>jar vmcf Dictionary\MANIFEST.MF Dictionary.jar Dictionary\Dictionary.class

 ///////////////////////////////////////////////////////////////////////////////